Minres/DBT-RISE-RISCV/README.md

-# DBT-RISE-RiscV
+# DBT-RISE-RISCV
-Am instruction set simulator based on DBT-RISE implementing the Risc-V ISA
+Am instruction set simulator based on DBT-RISE implementing the RISC-V ISA

-**DBT-RISE-RiscV README**
+**DBT-RISE-RISCV README**

 This is work in progress, so use at your own risk.
 Goal is to implement an open-source ISS which can easily embedded e.g. into SystemC Virtual Prototypes.
 It used code generation to allow easy extension and adaptation of the used instruction.
-The Risc-V ISS reaches about 20MIPS at an Intel Core i7-2600K.
+The RISC-V ISS reaches about 20MIPS at an Intel Core i7-2600K.

 The implementation is based on LLVM 4.0.
 Eclipse CDT 4.7 (Oxygen) is recommended as IDE.